 I am proud to present to you the revised Conference of State Bank Supervisors (CSBS) Executive Leadership of Cybersecurity (ELOC) Resource Guide, or “Cybersecurity 101.”

 The number of cyber-attacks directed at financial institutions of all sizes continues to grow.
-Addressing new threats requires a concerted effort by Chief Executive Officers (CEOs).
+Addressing new threats requires a concerted effort by Chief Executive Officers (CEOs), Presidents, and Board Members.
 Several years ago CSBS, on behalf of state regulators, launched the ELOC Initiative to engage bank executives and provide them with the tools to address cybersecurity threats.

-The information provided within this guide is tailored to furnish CEOs with the necessary tools to better understand and prepare for the threats faced by their institutions.
+This guide is tailored to furnish Executives with the necessary tools to better understand and prepare for the threats faced by their institutions.

 Thank you for taking the initiative to make your institutions, your customers, and your communities safer while online.
 Your leadership, determination, and willingness to adapt are instrumental to maintaining a robust, secure financial system.

 President & CEO, Conference of State Bank Supervisors

 Financial institutions collect and protect highly sensitive information every day.
 The financial services industry is a vital component of the nation’s critical infrastructure—banks and nonbank financial institutions are the cornerstones of local communities, intrastate commerce, and the U.S. economy.
 As CEOs, Executives, and/or Board Members, you have the responsibility to adequately protect the money and information entrusted to you by your consumers; losing the trust of your employees and customers puts your institution on the path to disaster.